 Tina Landell, Milford resident also thanked Selectman Daniels for his work on the flag effort.
 She was in Concord 9 years ago when a lot of discussion took place on gay marriage.
 People warned that if gay marriage were to be passed, it would result in many things happening.
 The people who testified for gay marriage said that would never happen.
 But things have happened all over the country.
 We see people who march under the rainbow flag, marginalizing anyone who disagrees with them, and using the law to do it.
 There is a bill coming down from California, bill 2943 that will ban books, shut down churches and close psychiatric offices all over the state, basically anyone who disagrees with the LGBTQ agenda.
 If we are looking to have a pluralistic society, then let's have one.
-If we have groups that want to marginalize anyone who disagrees with them and use the law to bring harm, take businesses away, your homes, your life's savings, and it's happened all over the country, then we need to, as good people in Milford say no.
+If we have groups that homes, your life's savings, and it's happened all over the country, then we need to, as good people in Milford say no. 172 each other in love.
+If we want to maintain a pluralistic society then we have to oppose the political agenda of this group.